 For folks who don’t care to start from scratch and completely make their own raw food, I offer two excellent choices.

-It doesn’t get any easier than this, for all raw food.
-These fine folks send you Steve’s Real Food for Pets direct to your door, on dry ice, so fresh and solid, you can be assured it never did the repeated freeze/thaw/refreeze cycle that commercial raw foods can go through on their way to your pet’s dish.
+It doesn’t get any easier than this, for all raw, truly healthy prey-like food.
+These fine folks send you Raw Wild direct to your door so fresh and solid, you can be assured it never did the repeated freeze/thaw/refreeze cycle that commercial raw foods can go through on their way to your pet’s dish.

-Others frozen raw diets that are on my list of recommendations are Darwin’s, Aunt Jeni’s, Answers, and Small Batch, available at better pet shops.
-You can find these online in one place here at Only Natural Pet, if you don’t have shops near you, or the thought of home delivery holds an edge over driving frozen food home.
+Others frozen raw diets that are on my short list of recommendations are Darwin’s, Aunt Jeni’s, Answers, and Small Batch, available at better pet shops.

 There are many, many others, but you have to be a label detective here, as with any other food purchase for yourself or anyone in your care.
 I remember a client showing me a label of a raw food years ago that had only meat and vegetables.
 No calcium source like bones, at all.
 How close to prey is that?
 Obviously, not close at all.